gunharth/music-articles/intervals-or-the-key-to-harmonic-understanding.md

 Note 1 -              -
 ```

 Feel free to examine 4 notes or apply the above to a scale.
 So how about one single note you might ask.
-Well, as long it's just one note- no real interval is involved.
+Well, as long it's just one note no real interval is involved.
 But let's say we play the same note twice (either on the same instrument or on two different instruments) then an interval is involved.
-In our metaphorical example this would mean that your favorite pub is also your favorit Blues bar (ya a lucky guy:-).
+In our metaphorical example this would mean that your favorite pub is also your favorite Blues bar (ya a lucky guy:-).

 Ok let's dig a bit deeper.
 You are all familiar with the concept of time as we measure it.
 If I say "1 hour", you have a clear understanding of what this means, the same with minutes and seconds.
 In the same way intervals are a concept with units and a corresponding terminology.